scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

    We derive a social network fro archival mailing list history and test the Barabasi-Alpert model of network formation against this data.
-   We find the model does not fit the data, but that mailist list social networks share statistical regularities not explained in existing complex systems literature.
+   We find the model does not fit the data, but that mailing list social networks share statistical regularities not explained in existing complex systems literature.
    This suggests room for a new generative model of network formation